 Each year we receive a tremendous number of requests for observerships.
 For this reason, as well as legal and regulatory issues surrounding such visits and staff availability, only a limited number of observerships can be accepted each year.

-The fee is $3,000 per week ($600 per day).
-We currently do not have any scholarship monies available for this program. **Effective January 1, 2020, the cost will increase to $1000 per day.**
+The fee is $1,000 per day.
+We currently do not have any scholarship monies available for this program.

-Observerships can range from one to fourteen days in length.
+Observerships can range from one to ten business days in length,

 Submit all application materials as listed below to the Observership Coordinator at the Shirley Ryan AbilityLab at least three months before anticipated date of arrival.
 All required documents must be included in order to consider the application.